55.5 MB (2.2 MB compressed)

 3985 x 4865 pixels

 33.8 x 41.1 cm ⏐ 13.3 x 16.2 in (300dpi)

 GUSTOIMAGES / SCIENCE PHOTO LIBRARY GUSTOIMAGES / SCIENCE PHOTO LIBRARY

 Pinned leg fracture.
-Coloured side view X-ray of a metal plate and screws (yellow) in the lower right leg of a male patient with a double fracture (green).
+Coloured side view X-ray of a metal plate and screws (white) in the lower right leg of a male patient with a double fracture.
 Both the thicker tibia (shin bone) and the thinner fibula (left) were broken in the same place.
-At bottom is the foot.
-Stitches (yellow loops) are also seen.
+At top is the femur (thigh bone), which meets the tibia to form the knee.
+To the right is the patella (knee bone).
+Stitches (white loops) are seen below the patella.
 Such fractures are usually caused by severe force, such as a fall or a car accident.
 The plate was surgically screwed to the tibia to immobilise the bone once the fractured ends had been realigned, making sure that the break fuses properly.
-In an adult a weight-bearing bone such as the tibia may take up to six months to knit together completely.
-See M330/1680 for the fracture before treatment.
+See M330/1666 for the fracture before treatment.

 Model release not required.
 Property release not required.